RohanVDvivedi/Juggler/README.md

-# serc_template_application
+# Juggler
-This is a Project, to be used as a template application for the serc framework
+an L7 Load balancer using the server application built on top of framework serc.

+Supports Round-robin and Consistent-hashing based load balancing.

 All you need to do is :